paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-061-penal-and-forfeiture-provisions.md

 **(b)** The Secretary, in the Secretary’s discretion, may apportion and pay any part of benefits forfeited under subsection (a) to the dependents of the person forfeiting such benefits.
 No dependent of any person shall receive benefits by reason of this subsection in excess of the amount to which the dependent would be entitled if such person were dead.

-**(c)** In the case of any forfeiture under this section there shall be no authority after September 1, 1959 (1) to make an apportionment award pursuant to subsection (b) or (2) to make an award to any person of gratuitous benefits based on any period of military, naval, or air service commencing before the date of commission of the offense.
+**(c)** In the case of any forfeiture under this section there shall be no authority after September 1, 1959 (1) to make an apportionment award pursuant to subsection (b) or (2) to make an award to any person of gratuitous benefits based on any period of military, naval, air, or space service commencing before the date of commission of the offense.

 ### Statutory Notes

 #### Amendments
+2021—Subsec. (c).
+Pub.
+L. 116–283 substituted “air, or space service” for “or air service”.

 1991—Pub.
 L. 102–40 renumbered [section 3504 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3504&num=0&edition=prelim) as this section.

 Subsec. (a).
 Pub.
 L. 102–83, § 4(b)(1), (2)(E), substituted “Secretary” for “Administrator”.